FundingCircle/python_code_academy/README.md

      - Enter the url https://github.com/stuart-robinson/python_bridge.git

-  4. Open the Workspace python-bridge.code-workspace
+  3. Open the Workspace python-bridge.code-workspace (a popup should ask you if you want to do this)

-  5. Install Python Test Explorer extension in VSCode
+  4. Install Python Test Explorer extension in VSCode

-  6. Navigate to `python3/koans` directory and run tests
+     - From the "View" menu select the "Extensions" option

+     - Install Python Test Explorer for Visual Studio Code

+     - Install Test Explorer UI

+     - From the "Code" menu select "Preferences" and then click "Settings"

+     - Using the settings search box search for "pytest"

+     - Check "Enable unit testing using pytest" box

+     - For "Python Test Explorer: Test Framework" select "pytest" from the dropdown

+  5. Run the tests from using the "Test Explorer" icon on the left hand panel

+     - The test should all fail

+     - Complete the exercise to make them pass

 # The exercise